-MRC 270 Cotton growing at Real School Gardens despite the hot weather of 2011 in Texas.
-The teachers at the Academy at Carrie F. Thomas and David E. Smith, in Birdville ISD, have been thrilled by these cotton plants currently thriving in each of their school’s garden and the opportunities it will provide them for teaching about natural resources, plant life cycles, and American history, just to name a few.
-For more information click Real School Gardens
+The teachers at the Academy at Carrie F. Thomas and David E. Smith, in Birdville ISD, have been thrilled by these cotton plants currently thriving in each of their school’s gardens and the opportunities it will provide them for teaching about natural resources, plant life cycles, and American history, just to name a few.
+For more information click Real School Gardens (now Out-Teach)

 Ad Spice Promotional Marketing, Durham, North Carolina